SavSanta/scratch-repo/SideNotes/CandCplusplus.md

 ```

 - This is just a reminder of the ULARGE_INTEGER structure and TIMEDATE structure on Windows (based on finding an issue when using a non-compiler compiler of CS COFF/BeaconLoader which doesnt support 32 bit well. ).
 They have QuadParts but the formula when you cant use QuadParts is this: "And just to clarify, HighPart and LowPart are both just 32 bits, with the following condition (sans casting) being true on compilers that natively support 64-bit integers: `QuadPart == (HighPart << 32) & LowPart` "

+- in reference to the above.
+Thinking about a way to fix this would be to __asm inline.
+As the operations are indeed Intel ASM code that is available in VS Studio directory respectively for each machine command.
+Therefore reference "Inline Assembler | Microsoft Learn"  when your not lazy and play on implementing this.
+Both in x86 of rdir and wevtq.